framer/motion/api/framer-motion.api.md

 }

 // Warning: (ae-forgotten-export) The symbol "MotionCSS" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "MakeMotion" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "SVGPathProperties" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "MakeCustomValueType" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "CustomStyles" needs to be exported by the entry point index.d.ts
 //
 // @public (undocumented)
-export type MotionStyle = MotionCSS & MotionTransform & MakeCustomValueType<CustomStyles>;
+export type MotionStyle = MotionCSS & MotionTransform & MakeMotion<SVGPathProperties> & MakeCustomValueType<CustomStyles>;

-// Warning: (ae-forgotten-export) The symbol "MakeMotion" needs to be exported by the entry point index.d.ts
-//
 // @public (undocumented)
 export type MotionTransform = MakeMotion<TransformProperties>;